tbrauneck/Spring2025_BSAN6070/CA-04/READ_ME_CA-04.md

 • Gradient Boost <br>
 • Extreme Gradient Boost (XGB)<br>

 We begin with data cleaning, exploration, and preprocessing, then demonstrate hyperparameter tuning with examples of max_depth and n_estimators.
-This program also demonstrates an example of using k-fold cross validation for the tuning process.
+This program also demonstrates an example of using k-fold cross validation and GridSearchCV for tuning across multiple hyperparameters.
+This section on k-fold cross validation can be skipped, without impact to the rest of the program.
+It is demonstrative only.
+The main goal of the program is to show a comparison of the four ensemble models, each tuned for the optimal n_estimators.
+All other hyperparameters are set to the default for the comparison.

 ## Context